Nature and environment in decline across Northern Ireland - report

 This year a separate report has been published focused solely on Northern Ireland for the first time since 2016.

-Gillian Gilbert, RSPB NI's Principal Conservation Scientist and lead author of the local report, said it "highlights just how much nature in Northern Ireland needs more help".
+Gillian Gilbert, RSPB NI's principal conservation scientist and lead author of the local report, said it "highlights just how much nature in Northern Ireland needs more help".

-"Despite ongoing efforts, from nature-friendly farmers, wildlife charities and all the individuals who are passionate about doing their part for nature, we are still not tackling this crisis at the scale needed," she said.
+"Despite ongoing efforts from nature-friendly farmers, wildlife charities and all the individuals who are passionate about doing their part for nature, we are still not tackling this crisis at the scale needed," she said.

-The report identifies the way land is managed for agriculture as well as the ongoing effects of climate change as having the the biggest impacts on our wildlife on land and in freshwater in Northern Ireland.
+The report identifies the way land is managed for agriculture as well as the ongoing effects of climate change as having the the biggest impacts on our wildlife on land and in our waterways.

+About 76% of land in Northern Ireland is currently being used for agriculture.

-At sea, and around Northern Irish coasts, the main pressures on nature are climate change, marine development and unsustainable fishing, according to the report.
+At sea, and around the coast, the main pressures on nature are climate change, marine development and unsustainable fishing, the report states.

+John Martin from the RSPB said the report shows "things are continuing to go the wrong way".

+"The most frustrating thing about that is that we know what we need to do to turn those species numbers around," he said.